 At the time of writing and despite the lifting of many of the lockdown restrictions, it is still far from clear how much longer our daily lives will be affected by Covid19 and therefore how much longer the Lea Community Voluntary Support Group will be needed.
 For now the Group is there and we are all hoping that we won’t be needed again.
 BUT, if we find ourselves in the position of needing to support the village, then we are all set to do so.
 Visit or contact the team via:

 Sylvie Nicholls click here to contact

-Please call between 9am and 1pm or between 5pm-6pm - this will help us to make best use of the time and resources we have available.
+Please call between 9am and 1pm or between 5pm-6pm

 LEA PARISH COUNCIL NEWS